Trainer: Kim Waugh

 Choisir has 11 winners at the elite level and include Starspandgledbanner (Champion Sprinter in Australia 2019-10 & Europe in 2010 seven wins incl.
-MRC Oakleigh Plate; Caulfield Guineas & Newmarket July Cup); Sacred Choice (nine wins inc. VRC Empire Rose & ATC Doncaster); Olympic Glory (eight wins Joint Champion 2YO in France (2012)); Choice Bro (six wins Joint Head of the 2011-12 NZ 2YO Free Hcp); Japonisme (six wins inc. VRC Ascot Vale Stakes); Divine Prophet (three wins; MRC Caulfield Guineas) and Historian (five wins inc. HBJC Kelt Memorial).
+MRC Oakleigh Plate; Caulfield Guineas & Newmarket July Cup); Sacred Choice (nine wins inc. VRC Empire Rose & ATC Doncaster); Olympic Glory (eight wins inc. Joint Champion 2YO in France (2012)); Choice Bro (eight wins; Joint Head of the 2011-12 NZ 2YO Free Hcp); Japonisme (six wins; VRC Ascot Vale Stakes); Divine Prophet (three wins; MRC Caulfield Guineas) and Historian (five wins; HBJC Kelt Memorial).

-Once the Horse Racing Syndicate is formed it will be managed by Neil Breen from Heart Thoroughbreds
+Once the Horse Racing Syndicate has been formed it will be managed by Neil Breen from Heart Thoroughbreds

 Racing has been in Luke Hilton’s blood since the day he was born.